 I was slightly more composed when I encountered Eloisa James on the escalator, but probably only because I had glimpsed her in the hallway about 10 minutes prior so was semi-prepared.
 She was Lovely with a capitol L. We talked for a good 15 minutes, some about books but mostly about how her speech last year moved and inspired me, on several levels, but partially because of her experience as the mom of a premie in the NICU.
 This interlude was a high light to be sure.

 Take it from me, I am only scratching the surface.
 I didn’t mention Galean Foley’s Beau Monde speech, or Nora Roberts or Jayne Ann Krentz.
 I didn’t touch on the things I learned that will help me to be a better writer and deal with this crazy business.
 And I haven’t said a word about the great report from my editor and publicist!
 You will just have to bear with me a bit longer on some of that.
-For now, pop over to the Portrait Gallery to see a bunch more photos.
 I still need some time to unpack, sleep, and assimilate all of it.
 Trust me, I will share more and talk about the family visits that were beyond fantastic.